tywenrick3/mail-sorter/README.md

 # Mail-Sorter
-An experimental mail sorting game built in p5.js
+An experimental mail sorting game built using p5.js

 Use the Mouse to drag mailblocks to their appropriate destination!